prioritizr/prioritizr/docs/articles/package_overview.md

 Stigner, M.G., Beyer, H.L., Klein, C.J. & Fuller, R.A.
 (2016).
 Reconciling recreational use and conservation values in a coastal protected area. *Journal of Applied Ecology*, *53*, 1206–1214.

+Wierzbicki, A.P.
+(1980).
+The use of reference objectives in multiobjective optimization. *Multiple Criteria Decision Making Theory and Application.
+Lecture Notes in Economics and Mathematical Systems* (eds G. Fandel & T. Gal), pp. 468–486.
+Springer Berlin Heidelberg, Berlin, Heidelberg.

 Williams, P., Gibbons, D., Margules, C., Rebelo, A., Humphries, C. & Pressey, R. (1996).
 A comparison of richness hotspots, rarity hotspots,